-High School Students' Handbook 2023-24 The St Michael Steiner School
+High School Student Handbook 2024-25

+The St Michael Steiner School Park Road Hanworth Park London TW13 6PN
-Park Road

-Hanworth Park

-London

-TW13 6PN

-Tel: 020 8893 1299
+Tel: 020 8893 1299 Email: info@stmichaelsteiner.com Website: www.stmichaelsteiner.com

-Email: info@stmichaelsteiner.com

-Website: www.stmichaelsteiner.hounslow.sch.uk

-I look into the world, Wherein there shines the Sun, Wherein there gleam the stars, Wherein there lie the stones: The plants they live and grow, The beasts they feel and live, And Man to spirit gives A dwelling in his soul.
+I look into the world, Wherein there shines the Sun, Wherein there gleam the stars, Wherein there lie the stones; The plants they live and grow, The beasts they feel and live, And Man to spirit gives A dwelling in his soul.
 I look into the soul That living dwells in me; God's spirit lives and weaves In light of Sun and soul; In heights of world without, In depths of soul within.
 To thee, O spirit of God, I seeking turn myself, That strength and grace and skill, For learning and for work, In me may live and grow.